 A settlement planner is a financial advisory team member who can provide advice and assistance in a variety of new ways to design the optimal plan for distribution of plaintiffs' and attorneys' settlement proceeds and to guide the individuals and/or their attorneys through the plan and its implementation

-4structures.com ® LLC President John Darer® CLU ChFC MSSC RSP CLTC was the first settlement planner in the United States to earn the professional designation of Registered Settlement Planner and is a Sudden Money® Advisor.
+4structures.com ® LLC President John Darer® CLU® ChFC® MSSC CeFT® RSP CLTC was the first settlement planner in the United States to earn the professional designation of Registered Settlement Planner and is a Certified Financial Transitonist, one of only two settlement experts with the certification.
 The Registered Settlement Planner (RSP) designation is a professional certification awarded by the Registry of Settlement Planners (the Registry).
 The designation is awarded to those settlement planners who meet the high standards required of professional settlement planners and agree to abide by the ethical standards adopted by the Registry

 Mr. Darer and those who have earned the designation show a serious commitment to the field of settlement planning through the completion of three graduate level courses offered through the Settlement Planning Education Center,